AN ALT-FOLK, NJ GOTHIC MUSICAL ABOUT THE JERSEY DEVIL

 Time to get Dirty, folks!
 Click HERE for Tix!

-DRINK WITH THE DEVIL! @ FLOUNDER BREWERY.
+DRINK WITH THE DEVIL @ FLOUNDER BREWERY!
 That's right, rock-n-roll rebels, on Tues.
-Oct 29 at 7:30 PM, Hillsborough is the Pine Barrens and Flounder Brewery is the Devil's Diner, when we raise some hell on Devil's Day Eve with our original, bluegrass, tall tale, The Devil and Daisy Dirt.
-Grab a special, seasonal pint of Jersey Devil Ale (or Hill Street Honey or Toasted Porter or any one of their eight delicious brews; or a glass of homemade root beer) and settle in for the weirdest hour of your life.
-This Halloween season, give the Devil its due.
-(Flounder Brewery is a taproom/bluegrass hall in a 250-year-old, refurbished barn on a farm off Amwell Rd in Hillsborough, NJ.
-It's the prefect setting for the show.)
+Oct 29 at 7:30 PM, Hillsborough is the Pine Barrens and Flounder Brewery, a taproom/bluegrass hall in a 250-year-old barn, is the Devil's Diner, when we raise some hell on Devil's Day Eve with our original, bluegrass, tall tale, The Devil and Daisy Dirt.
+Get a Drunkin' Pumpkin, brewed w.
+Norz Hill pumpkins cut open and roasted w. brown sugar, and settle in for the weirdest hour of your life.
+Give up drinking for GOOD.
+And start drinking for the DEVIL.
+(But, please, drink responsibly.)

 Photo credit: Nina Westervelt.